Table of Contents Show

 An African prince travels to Queens to find a bride and experiences New York with hilarious hijinks.
-Packed full of great performances from its star-studded cast, the story is a fun, and at times self-deprecating, depiction of NYC.
+Packed full of great performances from its star-studded cast, the story is a fun and self-deprecating depiction of NYC.

 If you’re looking for a grimmer portrayal of New York, look no further than Taxi Driver.
 Another Scorsese classic set in the 70s, this film takes you on a ride through Travis Bickle’s life and the corruption of NYC.

-Whether you watch it for the clothes, the catfighting, or the unsurprisingly magnificent performance of Meryl Streep, The Devil Wears Prada showcases the world of fashion that is essential to the soul of New York City.
+Whether you watch it for the clothes, the catfighting, or the unsurprisingly magnificent performance of Meryl Streep, The Devil Wears Prada showcases the world of fashion essential to the soul of New York City.

 Three Days of the CondorThree Days of the Condor

-Robert Redford hides out in Faye Dunaway’s Brooklyn apartment in the suspense thriller, Three Days of the Condor.
+In the suspense thriller, Three Days of the Condor, Robert Redford hides out in Faye Dunaway’s Brooklyn apartment.
 Filmed at 9 Cranberry Street, a sleepy, tree-lined street in Brooklyn Heights, the scene culminates in a tense shootout between Redford and an assassin posing as a mailman.
-While most of the filming took place in Manhattan, Redford and Dunaway’s chemistry together makes this Brooklyn location iconic and memorable.
+While most of the filming took place in Manhattan, Redford and Dunaway’s chemistry makes this Brooklyn location iconic and memorable.

 The Wolf of Wall StreetThe Wolf of Wall Street

 Sutton Place must have something about it that the bad boys of Wall Street like.
-Just blocks from Gordon Gekko’s fictitious apartment, Leonardo DiCaprio called the Milan Condominium home at 300 East 55th Street in The Wolf of Wall Street.
+Leonardo DiCaprio called the Milan Condominium home at 300 East 55th Street in The Wolf of Wall Street, just blocks from Gordon Gekko’s fictitious apartment.
 The dark yet hysterical scene culminates with DiCaprio’s character and friends hanging his butler from the penthouse balcony after interrogating him over stolen money.
 The 3-bedroom condominium was recently on the market for $6.5 million.

 When Eilis Lacey leaves her small town in Ireland to find work, she finds love in the Brooklyn streets.
-This Academy Award-nominated film from 2015 portrays the romance and opportunity that is often associated with NYC.
+This Academy Award-nominated film from 2015 portrays the romance and opportunity often associated with NYC.